 Leases in which the Bank does not transfer substantially all the risks and rewards incidental to ownership of an asset are classified as operating leases.
 Rental income arising is accounted for on a straight-line basis over the lease terms and is included in revenue in the statement of profit or loss due to its operating nature.
-Initial direct costs incurred in negotiating and arranging an operating lease are added to the carrying amount of the leased asset and recognised over the lease term on the (i) Subsequent costs
+Initial direct costs incurred in negotiating and arranging an operating lease are added to the carrying amount of the leased asset and recognised over the lease term on the same basis as rental income.
+Contingent rents are recognised as revenue in the period in which they are earned.

+(i) Subsequent costs

 The cost of replacing part of an item of property or equipment is recognised in the carrying amount of the item if it is probable that the future economic benefits embodied within the part will flow to the Bank and its cost can be measured reliably.
-The costs of the day to day servicing of property and
+The costs of the day to day servicing of property and equipment are recognised in profit or loss as incurred.